 The importance of tourism promotion is underscored with a photograph documenting the opening ceremony of a new tourism centre in the Pamir Mountains of Eastern Tajikistan, in which a girl in traditional Tajik clothes dances.
 As part of its economic inclusion efforts, the Foundation supports the sustainable development of tourism in the region for the benefit of local communities.
 Established in 2008 with the support of the Aga Khan Foundation, PECTA — which operate the tourism centres — creates job opportunities for local people and encourages the preservation of historical heritage, natural resources, and wildlife while supporting tourists to visit this remote and breathtakingly beautiful region.

-The Silk Road: A Living History will run from 8th April until 16th June 2021 on Granary Square in London’s Kings Cross.
+The Silk Road: A Living History runs from 8 April until 13 June 2021 on Granary Square in London’s Kings Cross.
+It will then move to Lewis Cubitt Square from 16 June – 1 September.
+Please note, it will be closed from 16 – 19 July.
 It is an open-air exhibition and free to the public.

 For press information, please contact Albany Arts Communications: